-The observed plume opacity opacity shall be determined by the greatest individual actual opacity values, opacity values, opacity values, opacity values.
+The observed plume opacity shall be determined by the greatest individual actual opacity values, in a 60-minute period such that the sum of the respective time pulse is greater than three minutes.
 For example, if the firing rate was six pulses per minute, the observed opacity would be determined by the 19 largest individual opacity values.